 An overhead image of the ingredients of the overnight oats.

-• Plain Greek yogurt is the protein secret.
-Half a cup adds a ton of protein and creates a creamy base without making the oats taste tangy.
-Use full-fat or 2% — nonfat works but the texture is less rich.
+• Plain Greek yogurt is the protein engine.
+Half a cup creates a creamy base without making the oats taste tangy.
+Full-fat or 2% — nonfat works but the texture is thinner.

 TIPS & TRICKS

-How to make peanut butter overnight oats
+How to make peanut butter banana overnight oats

 An overhead image of combining the ingredients together in a bowl.